Department of Housing and Urban Development nominee Marcia Fudge. (Photo by Chip Somodevilla/Getty Images)

 After Tubbs Jones’ sudden death in 2008, she was succeeded by fellow Clevelander Marcia Fudge, who held the post until earlier this month, when she became Secretary of the U.S. Department of Housing and Urban Development and the first Black woman to lead the agency in more than four decades.

 Woodhull’s fellow Licking County native, Jerrie Mock, is heralded for beating Amelia Earhart to the punch in becoming the first woman to fly around the world.
-Jerrie Mock did so in 29-days aboard a single-engine Cessna named the Spirit of Columbus.
+Jerrie Mock did so in 29 days aboard a single-engine Cessna named the Spirit of Columbus.
 The plane returned to its namesake city on April 17, 1964, having traveled 22,858 miles.

 Toni Morrison is well-known as a Lorain native and successful American novelist, having come from a working-class family to rise into a career in academia along with her 1988 Pulitzer Prize and 1993 Nobel Prize in Literature for novels about identity for Blacks in America.
 Her Nobel Prize made her the first African-American woman to win.

 The judicial arena was changed because of Ohio women as well.
 Florence Ellinwood Allen was the first woman to be elected to any state’s supreme court when elected to the Ohio Supreme Court in 1922, after being the first woman in American history elected judicial office when voters put her in the Cuyahoga County Common Pleas Court.
-President Franklin Roosevelt then appointed her to the U.S. Court of Appeals Sixth Circuit in Cincinnati, making her the first female judge to be appointment.
+President Franklin Roosevelt then appointed her to the U.S. Court of Appeals Sixth Circuit in Cincinnati, making her the first female judge named to the appointment.

 Columbus’ Yvette McGee Brown became the first Black woman elected the Ohio Supreme Court in 2011.